upayanmazumder/DevJourney/Java/VIT/Sem-3/Assessments/Lab 16/Lab Exercise/Track Seasons Based on Birthdays/README.md

+# Track Seasons Based on Birthdays

-Single File Programming Question
+## Single File Programming Question

-Problem Statement
+## Problem Statement

 Fiji, a nature enthusiast, is fascinated by the changing seasons and wants to create a program to track the seasons based on birthdays.
 He wants a program that takes input in the form of a birthday serializes the data, and then deserializes it to determine the corresponding season.